sympy/sympy/doc/src/aboutus.rst

 #. marshall2389: Spelling correction
 #.
 Guru Devanla: Implemented quantum density operator
 #.
 George Waksman: Implemented JavaScript code printer and MathML printer
 #.
+Piotr Korgul: Polish translation of the tutorial
+#.
 Rom le Clair: French translation of the tutorial
 #.
 Alexandr Popov: Fixes to Pauli algebra
 #.
 Saurabh Jha: Work on Kauers algorithm
 #.
 Tarun Gaba: Implemented some trigonometric integrals
 #.
 Takafumi Arakaki: Add info target to the doc Makefile

 Up-to-date list in the order of the first contribution is given in the `AUTHORS
 <https://github.com/sympy/sympy/blob/master/AUTHORS>`_ file.